 The smartest dumbass

 In the old adage, we go to school, go to college and become an engineer.
 Success guaranteed.
 That is what the previous generations tell us.
 But who profits from the work of engineers?
 CEO’s, board members, senrio VP’s, ordinary VP’s, directors, lawyers (IP, hooray!), recruiters, marketing, sales, HR, inlfuencers, government, … Yes, we can see the wages of Apple, Google and Microsoft engineers on Glassdoor.
 In the EU you can cut that in half.
 And 70 to 75% goes to taxes.
 Add a bit of stress, reachable 24/7 even on holidays and delayed holidays and you have the recipe for a great career.
 By 40, your wife leaves you, that is if you ever find one because today, everything is shallow and about beauty.
 Engineers don’t score that high in beauty contests.
-Your kids will be estranged, you missed their school play, a few teacher-parent meetups and some other stuff.
+Don’t lose your connection with your kids.
+Don’t miss their school play or the teacher-parent meetup.
 Feel free to look around you and do some digging yourself.

 When you graduate, you have no money, so you need money to enjoy life.
 Hence, save for retirement and then you can enjoy life.
 That’s not how it works, you need to enjoy life while making money.
-If you hate what you do, work for money and are bored, this will take its toll on your mood.
-All around you will get affected and that will be the beginning of the end.
+Your mood tanks if you only work a job you hate for money.
+All around you feel the effects.
+It is the beginning of the end.
 Companies make it sound like a great deal, work.
 But it isn’t.
 If they need to, they close a design center like that.
 Great employees or not.
 It is all about cost, R&D cost.

 Bare naked truth